mamift/BulkExtensions/README.md

 - New feature: Support for computed columns(with support for outputting computed values);
 - Fixed a bug with tables that all columns are database generated;
 - Fixed a bug with TPH;
-- Fixed a bug when the lib tries to rollback a disposed transaction;
+- Fixed a bug where the operation tries to rollback a disposed transaction;
 - Improved performance on tables with indexes;
 - Unified operations inner workings for better testing and maintainability;